Main

 Onshore Perth Basin (Waitsia, Beharra Springs)

-For more information about MEPAU’s operations and community activities in the Perth Basin, visit MEPAU’s Mid West website .
+For more information about MEPAU’s operations and community activities in the Perth Basin, visit MEPAU’s website.

-The Vincent, Greater Enfield and Enfield crude oil projects – located around 45 kilometres off Western Australia's North West Cape – are owned by a joint venture between MEPAU (40 per cent) and Woodside (60 per cent); Woodside is the Operator of all fields.
+The Vincent and Greater Enfield crude oil projects are located approximately 50 kilometres northwest of Exmouth, off the coast of Western Australia.
+The projects are owned by joint venturers MEPAU (40%) and Woodside (60%), with Woodside serving as the operator of all fields.
 The Greater Enfield Development (GED) project developed reservoirs located within the same area as the Enfield and Vincent oil fields.
-Woodside developed these fields using floating production storage and offloading (FPSO) vessels to gather, store and offload oil.
+These fields were developed using floating production storage, and offloading (FPSO) vessels to produce, store, and offload oil.

 The Enfield oil field began production in July 2006 and ceased production in November 2018.
-The Nganhurra FPSO used on Enfield has now been removed from the field and the wells and subsea equipment will be abandoned in due course.
+The Nganhurra FPSO used for Enfield has now been removed from the field.
+All wells have been plugged and abandoned, and the subsea infrastructure has been recovered and recycled onshore.

 Kipper Project